errose28/dotfiles/README.md

     - Manually install python (not recommended).
     - Install [lorri](https://github.com/target/lorri) if using [nix](https://nixos.org/manual/nix/stable/).
     - Install [pyenv](https://github.com/pyenv/pyenv) otherwise.

 2. Install [direnv](https://direnv.net/)

 3. Hook direnv into your current shell: `eval "$(direnv hook <shell>)"`
     - After deploying the dotfiles, this will happen automatically.

-4. Enter the dotfiles directory.
-Direnv should prompt you to allow it to run.
+4. Enter the dotfiles directory. direnv should prompt you to allow it to run.
 Run `direnv allow` to approve.

-5. Install dependencies with `python -m pip install -r requirements.txt`
+The following operations will be performed:
+    1. Either pyenv or lorri will be used to install python.
+    2. A python virtual environment will be created and loaded.
+    3. Pip packages in *requirements.txt* will be installed.
+    4. Default options for invoking robot will be set.

+    - The installation steps will be skipped on future runs.

-### Using Robot
+#### Invoking Robot

 - Each parcel contains a *.robot* file with commands for linking dotfiles, installing programs, and other general setup for that parcel.